SU($2$) string tension in the continuum limit using an effective theory of center vortices: the Wilson loop average in the presence of the center vortices - the area law fall-off

 \subsection{Integrating on compact scalar field}

 The partition function of Eq. \eqref{Z02} can be calculated by the Fourier expansion for a non-compact scalar field.
 But $\gamma(x)$ is a compact scalar field which lives on a circle.
 Furthermore, given the definition of the complex field in Eq. \eqref{complex field}, the partition function of Eq. \eqref{Z02} is not exactly equivalent to Eq. \eqref{partition, vacuum} when $J_{\mu}^{C} = 0$: while the latter remains invariant under the transformation $\gamma(x) \rightarrow \gamma(x) + 2\pi n$ ($n \in \mathbb{Z}$), the former does not.
+The compact nature of the scalar field $\gamma(x)$ prevents a direct treatment within a purely continuum formulation.
+Therefore, following the procedure introduced in Ref.~\cite{Polyakov-book}, we temporarily employ a discrete representation to properly account for the compact scalar sector.
+This discrete formulation serves only as an intermediate step.

-An effective approach to solving the periodic Gaussian integral \eqref{Z02} involves investigating the theory on a lattice and allowing $\gamma(x)$ to be a multivalued function \cite{Polyakov-book}.
+An effective approach to solving the periodic Gaussian integral \eqref{Z02} is to employ a discrete formulation in which $\gamma_{\boldsymbol{x}}$ is allowed to be a multivalued function.
+This procedure, commonly implemented through the Villain formulation, provides a convenient way to account for the compact nature of the scalar field \cite{Polyakov-book}.
 This goal can be achieved by substituting Eq. \eqref{Z02} with:

-where $n_{x,\mu}$ is an independent plaquette variable.
-The integer valued variables $n_{x,\mu}$ is composed of two components: the contribution from the gauge field residing on the links and the contribution from the field of the string that penetrates the plaquette \cite{Polyakov-book, shnir}.
+where The parameter $a$ introduced in the discrete representation plays the role of a discretization scale. $n_{\boldsymbol{x},\boldsymbol{\delta}}$ is an integer-valued plaquette variable introduced to account for the compactness of the scalar field.
+These variables provide a convenient representation of the different topological sectors of the compact scalar field.
+The integer-valued variables $n_{\boldsymbol{x},\boldsymbol{\delta}}$ contain two contributions: one associated with the gauge field residing on the links and the other associated with the string configuration penetrating the plaquette \cite{Polyakov-book, shnir}.
+They can be decomposed as

-where $m_x$ and $\alpha_x$ are integer valued vector fields defined on the links of the square lattice. $x_*$ denotes the centers of the plaquettes, and $\varepsilon_{\mu\beta}$ is the standard antisymmetric tensor. $\phi_{x_*}$ represents a set of integer valued variables defined at the centers of the plaquettes on the square lattice and satisfies the following equations \cite{Polyakov-book}:
+where $m_{\boldsymbol{x}}$ and $\left| \alpha_{\boldsymbol{x}}\right| <1$ are integer valued vector fields defined on the links of the square lattice. $\boldsymbol{x}_*$ denotes the centers of the plaquettes, and $\varepsilon_{\boldsymbol{\delta}\lambda}$ is the standard antisymmetric tensor.
+The variables $\phi_{\boldsymbol{x}_*}$ represent a set of integer-valued variables defined at the centers of the plaquettes.
+The discrete Laplacian of this representation leads to an integer-valued quantity that characterizes the topological structure of the compact scalar field.
+This quantity satisfies the following relation \cite{Polyakov-book}: